Command-line options

 --postfix-projections

-New in version 2.5.2.
+Added in version 2.5.2.

 Make postfix projection notation the default.
+On by default since 2.7.0.

 --no-postfix-projections

-New in version 2.6.4.
+Added in version 2.6.4.

-Default, opposite of --postfix-projections.
+Opposite of --postfix-projections.

 Experimental features